Nélson Oliveira: Senior team

 On 24 February 2012, Oliveira was called up for the first time to the senior team, for a friendly match with Poland five days later.
 He replaced Nani for the last ten minutes of the 0–0 draw in Warsaw, and eventually made it to the list of 23 for UEFA Euro 2012.

 Oliveira played 20 minutes in the group stage opener against Germany after coming on for Hélder Postiga, in an eventual 0–1 loss.
 He made three other substitute appearances in the tournament, in an eventual semi-final exit.

 In Portugal's next game after Euro 2012, Oliveira scored his first international goal, in a 2–0 win against Panama.

 After an absence of nearly two years, Oliveira was called up by Fernando Santos for World Cup qualifiers against the Faroe Islands and Hungary.
 He replaced André Silva in the eighty-first minute, and three minutes later scored the fifth and final goal of Portugal's 5–1 win against the Faroe Islands.

-Style of play

-Oliveira plays as a centre forward, known for his hold up play, his strength, and technique, in 2012, Oliveira was referred to as 'Portugal's Cantona' due to similarities in the 'style' of play between him and Eric Cantona.